 Regardless of the type of application you are deploying, you must include any supporting files such as dynamic libraries, resources like BMP and ICO files, online Help files, and initialization files.
 Each application type requires a different set of supporting files.
-The PowerBuilder runtime files, such as pbvm115.dll and pbdwe115.dll , and PowerBuilder database interfaces such as pbsnc115.dll and pbo10115.dll , can be freely distributed with your application with no licensing fee.
-Planning for deployment Chapter 36, "Packaging an Application for Deployment," helps you make decisions about deploying a PowerBuilder executable application, such as whether to use dynamic libraries, Pcode or machine code, and resource files.
+The PowerBuilder runtime files, such as pbvm120.dll and pbdwe120.dll, and PowerBuilder database interfaces such as pbsnc120.dll and pbo10120.dll, can be freely distributed with your application with no licensing fee.

+Planning for deployment

+Chapter 35, "Packaging an Application for Deployment," helps you make decisions about deploying a PowerBuilder executable application, such as whether to use dynamic libraries, Pcode or machine code, and resource files.
 It also provides a checklist to make sure you install all the required pieces.

-If you are deploying a Web application or a transaction server component will find the information about PowerBuilder dynamic libraries (PBDs) a PowerBuilder resource files (PBRs) in that chapter helpful.
-You should a read the documentation for specific types of applications, components, o plug-ins elsewhere in this book or in the book listed in Table 37-1.
-Table 37-1: Additional deployment documentation Application type Where to find information EAServer components "Deploying a component to EAServer" on page 467 Application server components The Users Guide in the PowerBuilder Application Server Plug-in documentation set. .NET applications and components Deploying Applications and Components to .NET Web DataWindow and DataWindow Web control for ActiveX DataWindow Programmers Guide Finding information in this chapter u write installation programs using a reates installation configurations.
-It tells third-party software package that creates installation configurations.
+If you are deploying a Web application or a transaction server component, you will find the information about PowerBuilder dynamic libraries (PBDs) and PowerBuilder resource files (PBRs) in that chapter helpful.
+You should also read the documentation for specific types of applications, components, or plug-ins elsewhere in this book or in the book listed in Table 36-1.

+Table 36-1: Additional deployment documentation

+Application type Where to find information EAServer components "Deploying a component to EAServer" on page 464 Application server components The Users Guide in the PowerBuilder Application Server Plug-in documentation set. .NET applications and components Deploying Applications and Components to .NET Web DataWindow and DataWindow Web control for ActiveX DataWindow Programmers Guide

+Finding information in this chapter

+This chapter is intended to help you write installation programs using a third-party software package that creates installation configurations.
 It tells you which files each computer needs, where you can find the files, where they should be installed, and what registry settings need to be made.
-PowerBuilder Enterprise also provides a tool, described in "PowerBuilder Runtime Packager" on page 675, to help you package the files your application needs.
+PowerBuilder also provides a tool, described in "PowerBuilder Runtime Packager" on page 641, to help you package the files your application needs.

-Use Table 37-2 to locate information about the specific files you need to deploy with your application.
+Use Table 36-2 to locate information about the specific files you need to deploy with your application.